 - A member of staff should be nominated to act as first aid coordinator.
-They should take on the responsibility for ordering items and replenishing first aid boxes and ensuring that certificates remain current - First aid boxes are located in the main office, EYFS and First Aid Rooms. - A First Aid room is available, if needed. - Other relevant arrangements or need for information may include: - arrangements for first aid training/emergency aid training - arrangements for community association activities - arrangements for parties on off site visits - The names of first aiders should be entered below:
+They should take on the responsibility for ordering items and replenishing first aid boxes and ensuring that certificates remain current - First aid boxes should be located in the main office, the EYFS class, First Aid room and Hall. - Ideally a medical room should be available; supervision of this facility must always be a consideration.
+In more serious cases the child should be transferred to the care of parents as soon as possible - Other relevant arrangements or need for information may include: - arrangements for first aid training/emergency aid training - arrangements for community association activities - arrangements for parties on off site visits - Senior First Aider: Karen Swinbank; Paediatric First Aiders: Karen Swinbank; Chloe Senior; Julie Swordy; Ellie Friend.